-Last year, our series, "Telling Tampa Bay Stories," took us to Tampa's Progress Village.
-This year, the focus is Plant City -- a Hillsborough County community where agriculture and development, history and progress all meet.
+In 2017, our series, "Telling Tampa Bay Stories," took us to Tampa's Progress Village.
+In 2018, the focus turned to Plant City -- a Hillsborough County community where agriculture and development, history and progress all meet.

 Since 2016, WUSF has teamed with University of South Florida student journalists to highlight communities in the area and the people who call them home.

-The first of a two-part series airs on this week's Florida Matters.
+The first of a two-part series airs on this week's Florida Matters (this series originally aired in November and December 2018).
 You can meet some of the people the students interviewed here.

 First, here's a video overview of Plant City and the project, produced by USF student journalist Yara Zayas.